 Wildlife and Small Institutions Animal Ethics Committee

-There are two streams of access to the WSIAEC which depends on the type of animal use proposed – unrestricted access and restricted access.
+There are 2 streams of access to the WSIAEC, depending on the type of animal use being proposed: restricted access or unrestricted access.

 How to apply for access to the WSIAEC